Why Criminal Record Checks are Required for Immigration to Canada?

 How Often Should I Update My Criminal Record Check?

-Typically, a criminal record check is valid for a specific period, often six months to a year.
-It’s important to update it as required by immigration authorities.
+Typically, a criminal record check is valid for a specific period, often ranging from six months to a year.
+It is important to stay informed about the requirements set by immigration authorities and update your check as necessary to ensure compliance with current regulations.
+Regular updates can help prevent any issues during your immigration process.

 Can I Work in Canada Without a Criminal Record Check?